 New Year’s resolutions don’t just apply to your personal life.
 The holidays are a great time to resolve to make changes in your professional life as well.
 Whether your goal is a raise, reducing stress or to make a sweeping career move, there are steps you can take to realize your vision.
 Write your resolution down, and outline practical steps you can take to make it happen.
 Use the buddy system—enlist a like-minded colleague or friend to help keep you accountable to your goals (best case is that you do this for each other).
 Set a deadline.
 If you know you’d like a pay increase by June, decide what you’ll need to accomplish professionally to make it possible.

-Take forward-thinking steps now to create your best possible year head.
+Take forward-thinking steps now to create your best possible year ahead for your career.
 Good luck!